jRimbault/utils-rs/uptime/README.md

-⚠ Experiments using only rendez-vous channels for communication.
+⚠ Experiments using only rendez-vous channels (0 capacity channels) for communication.